-The Association did not receive any federal or State highway expansion money during its fiscal year ended December 31, 2014.
-The Association exchanged the Amended and Restated Bonds for the Original Bonds during its fiscal year ended December 31, 2014.
-The Association did not issue or remarket any other bonded indebtedness during its fiscal year ended December 31, 2014.
+The Association did not receive any federal or State highway expansion money during its fiscal year ended December 31, 2015.
+The Association did not issue or remarket any other bonded indebtedness during its fiscal year ended December 31, 2015.

 The Association has established a web site with the address: "www.southernconnector.com".
 Additional information is posted from time to time on the Association's web site.
 The Association regularly prepares and updates daily toll transactions and revenues on the web page.
 Copies of official filings, bankruptcy documents and press releases of the Association are also available on the web page.